Darkeyes712/Pytube/README.md

 <!-- Code -->
 ## Code-Setup

-Here is how the framework actually functions:
+Here is how to build the application using pyinstaller:

 1. Title_1:
 Some text: